Keep up with the latest hiring trends!

 It’s not about you!

 Your focus is the applicant.
-You want to concentrate on attracting job seekers and enticing them to click that golden ‘APPLY’ button.
+You want to concentrate on attracting job seekers and enticing them to click that all important APPLY button.
 Instead of droning on about “we, us, and our” try switching the language to focus on “you, your, and yours”.
-This lets the applicant imagine themselves at your company and they can feel themselves being drawn to the idea of being part of the team.
+This allows the applicant imagine themselves at your company and they can feel themselves being drawn to the idea of being part of the team.

-Remember – you are writing this job description with the hope of catching the attention of that one, superstar candidate.
-Write for that person, who do you want them to be?
-Concentrate on that and your job descriptions will jump off the page and shine brighter than the others.
+The ultimate aim of the job description is to catch the attention of that one, amazing candidate.
+Write for that person – who do you want them to be?
+Concentrate on that and your job descriptions will jump off the page and shine bright in the sea of mediocrity.